jajaio/alphaquest/devlog.md

 I don't really care about the number of imports.
 It's written to save just the Player stats, but I mean nobody will need to save before that comes around anyways.

+# December 18th, 2015
+Battle engine started working, I realized that the error was that no enemy was defined lol.
+I'm getting pissed off with python's tabbing system though.
+It's very buggy in my opinion, 70% of my errors is just Vim being confused if it is 4 spaces or a tab.
+Why can't it just use curly brackets like other languages?
+Whatever, I shouldn't rant here.
+Name feature for the player was added too.